samtron1412/docs/tech/it/sw/vim.md

 ### vim-tmux-focus-events

-Support FocusGained, FocusLost in tmux and iterm2.
+- Support FocusGained, FocusLost in tmux and iterm2.
+- tmux configuration: `set -g focus-events on`

 ### vim-gutentags